Culture of Morocco: Agadirs

 An agadir, not to be confused with the city Agadir, is a communal granary traditionally found in Shilha communities in southern Morocco.

 Gardens

 Andalusi gardens, inherited from Morisco refugees who settled in Morocco, are a prominent feature of Moroccan architecture.
 These have been used in building palaces such as the Bahia Palace in Marrakesh.
 The Andalusi garden, which usually features a burbling fountain, has an important role in cooling riads: the evaporation of water is an endothermic chemical reaction, which absorbs heat from the area garden and surrounding rooms.

-Morocco has many beautiful gardens, including the Majorelle Garden in Marrakech and the Andalusian Garden in the Kasbah of the Udayas in Rabat.
+Morocco has many beautiful gardens, including the Majorelle Garden in Marrakesh and the Andalusian Garden in the Kasbah of the Udayas in Rabat.

 Domestic architecture

 A window displaying a wrought iron window grill in Asila.
 The knots are tied with bent metal in the traditional way, rather than soldered.

 Dar (دار), the name given to one of the most common types of domestic structures in Morocco, is a home found in a medina, or walled urban area of a city.
 Most Moroccan homes traditionally adhere to the Dar al-Islam, a series of tenets on Islamic domestic life.
 Dar exteriors are typically devoid of ornamentation and windows, except occasional small openings in secondary quarters, such as stairways and service areas.
 These piercings provide light and ventilation.
 Dars are typically composed of thick, high walls that protect inhabitants from thievery, animals, and other such hazards; however, they have a much more symbolic value from an Arabic perspective.
 In this culture the exterior represents a place of work, while the interior represents a place of refuge.
 Thus, Moroccan interiors are often very lavish in decoration and craft.

 Consistent with most Islamic architecture, dars are based around small open-air patios, surrounded by very tall thick walls, to block direct light and minimize heat.
 Intermediary triple-arched porticos lead to usually two to four symmetrically located rooms.
 These rooms have to be long and narrow, creating very vertical spaces, because the regional resources and construction technology typically only allow for joists that are usually less than thirteen feet.

 Upon entering a dar, guests move through a zigzagging passageway that hides the central courtyard.
 The passageway opens to a staircase leading to an upstairs reception area called a dormiria, which often is the most lavish room in the home adorned with decorative tilework, painted furniture, and piles of embroidered pillows and Moroccan rugs.
 More affluent families also have greenhouses and a second dormiria, accessible from a street-level staircase.
 Service quarters and stairways were always at the corners of the structures.